Country Report for St Lucia

 In reporting to the Universal Periodic Review (UPR) in 2015, the Government identified corporal punishment as a “taboo area” and acknowledged that it had not been adequately addressed.
 It noted that the current debate in the context of the Constitutional Reform Project does at least indicate a willingness to consider change.
 In its report on St Lucia to the UPR, the UN Subregional Team for Barbados and the OECS noted that the Government had committed to the Domestic Violence Bill and the Child Justice Bill drafted under the above mentioned OECS initiative and that these bills were with the office of the Attorney General Chambers for final review and submission to Cabinet approval: they would result in repeal of the Children and Young Persons Act and the Domestic Violence (Summary Proceedings) Act 1994.
 But there is no indication that prohibition of corporal punishment in childrearing has been proposed in the context of these reforms.

-In responding in 2016 to recommendations made during the 2015 UPR, the Government accepted the majority of recommendations to prohibit corporal punishment of children and indicated that this might be achieved in the next four and a half years.
-We are seeking to establish if this is a definite commitment by the Government to prohibit all corporal punishment of children in all settings.
+In responding in 2016 to recommendations made during the 2015 Universal Periodic Review (UPR), the Government accepted the majority of recommendations to prohibit corporal punishment of children and indicated that this might be achieved in the next four and a half years.
+Similarly, in 2021, during the third cycle of the Universal Periodic Review (session 37), the Government accepted a recommendation to prohibit corporal punishment of children.

 Alternative care settings